-- 2. Exam: There are will be one cumulative final exam on Tuesday, June 1st, between 11AM 1PM, in York Hall 3406 (our lab).
+- 1. Exams: There are will be one Midterm exam on Wednesday, Feb.
+22, between 1-2PM in CSB 005 and a cumulative final exam on Friday, March 16, between 2PM 4PM, in the labs.
 All students are expected to take their exam at the scheduled time.
 The only valid excuses for missing an exam are severe illness or family emergency.
 You must notify the instructor prior to the scheduled exam in order to be considered for a make-up exam.
-Reasons for make-up examinations must be clearly documented (e.g., doctor's note) and to be requested in writing.
-If justified, a 20 min oral exam will be scheduled by the instructor. - 3.
-Homework: there will be several homework assignments due throughout the quarter, such as summaries of bioinformatics labs, preparation or summaries of paper discussions.
-Specific guidelines for each assignment will be posted on WebCT. - 4.
-Quizzes: There will be 4 quizzes altogether on the following dates: April 8, 20, 29 and May 13.
-The quizzes will be given at the beginning of the lab, and will include materials from lecture, lab and the required reading.
-In addition, small (1-2 question) quizzes will be occasionally given during some of the lectures. - 5.
+Reasons for make-up examinations must be clearly documented (e.g., doctor's note) and requested in writing.
+If justified, a 30 min oral exam will be scheduled by the instructor. - 2.
+Homework and lab reports: there will be two lab reports and several homework assignments: bioinformatics and research paper analysis exercises due throughout the quarter.
+Specific guidelines for each assignment will be posted on Ted. - 3.
+Pre-lab online assignments and lab notebook: starting from the second week of classes, before each lab, you will need to answer two questions about the experiments you are performing in the lab.
+These questions will help you analyze the results you have obtained in the labs and think about the experiments you are about to perform. - 4.
+Quizzes: Short quizzes will be given sporadically throughout the quarter.
+They will provide you with examples of questions you will be likely to see in the exams and will help you to gauge your understanding of the material. - 5.
 Lab notebook: it is mandatory that you keep a lab notebook, with carbon paper.
-The notebook must contain the following (see back of lab manual for more details): - i.
-The date, title and purpose - ii.
-Briefly, what you did, including any changes in protocol - iii.
-All data/results - iv.
-All calculations done during experiments - v.
-Observations - vi.
-Immediate conclusions from your experimental results
+Prior to each lab, you will need to write in your notebook the following: - i.
+The date. - ii.
+Purpose of each experiment/segment of the lab.
+For example, the first experiment in Lab 1 would be: "Practicing straight and serial dilutions".